Analyzing Save Foods (SVFD) and Its Rivals

-Save Foods (NASDAQ:SVFD – Get Rating) is one of 25 public companies in the “Agricultural chemicals” industry, but how does it contrast to its rivals?
-We will compare Save Foods to similar businesses based on the strength of its risk, valuation, institutional ownership, profitability, dividends, earnings and analyst recommendations.
+Save Foods (NASDAQ:SVFD – Get Rating) is one of 25 public companies in the “Agricultural chemicals” industry, but how does it contrast to its competitors?
+We will compare Save Foods to similar businesses based on the strength of its institutional ownership, analyst recommendations, risk, profitability, earnings, dividends and valuation.

 19.4% of Save Foods shares are held by institutional investors.
 Comparatively, 45.5% of shares of all “Agricultural chemicals” companies are held by institutional investors.
-11.6% of shares of all “Agricultural chemicals” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+11.6% of shares of all “Agricultural chemicals” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

+This table compares Save Foods and its competitors top-line revenue, earnings per share and valuation.

-This is a breakdown of current recommendations for Save Foods and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for Save Foods and its competitors, as provided by MarketBeat.com.

 |Sell Ratings